SebastianWendel/astack/README.md

 # Features #

 ## Dependencies ##
-You need a fresh System installation, all dependencies will be handled by the script:
+You just need a fresh system installation, described in the Platform section.
+All dependencies will be handled by the script.

-* Apache Webserver
+## Functionality ##
+For now the Script handles the following tasks:
-* Postfix Mail Server
+* Postfix Mail Server installation
+* Apache Webserver installation
+* Apache Vhost creation
+* Apache Disk Cache configuration
+* MySQL Database server installation
-* MySQL Database Server
+* MySQL Database creation
+* MySQL JDBC Driver installation
-* Init Scripts
+* Setup Init scripts
-* Oracle Java JVM > 1.7
+* Oracle Java JVM > 1.7 installation and upgrade
-* MySQL JDBC Driver
+* And of course the installation, configuration and update of the following applications

 ## Applications ##
 * **Jira** is the project tracker for teams planning, building and launching great products.